1844 United States presidential election: John Tyler

 After the closed session Senate debates on the Tyler-Texas treaty were leaked to the public on April 27, 1844, President Tyler's only hope of success in influencing passage of his treaty was to intervene directly as a spoiler candidate in the 1844 election.
 His "Democratic-Republican Party", a recycling of the name of Jefferson's party, held its convention on May 27, 1844, in Baltimore, Maryland, a short distance from the unfolding Democratic Party convention that would select James K. Polk as nominee.
 Tyler was nominated the same day without challenge, accepting the honor on May 30, 1844.
-He designated no vice-presidential running mate.
+The Tyler delegates did not designate a vice-presidential running mate.

 Democratic Party nominee James K. Polk was faced with the possibility that a Tyler ticket might shift votes away from the Democrats and provide Clay with the margin of victory in a close race.
-Tyler made clear in his convention acceptance speech that his overriding concern was the ratification of his Texas annexation treaty.
+Tyler made clear in his nomination acceptance speech that his overriding concern was the ratification of his Texas annexation treaty.
 Moreover, he hinted that he would drop out of the race once that end was assured, informing Polk, through Senator Robert J. Walker of Mississippi, that his campaign efforts were simply a vehicle to mobilize support for Texas annexation.
 Tyler concentrated his resources in the states of New York, Pennsylvania and New Jersey, all highly contested states in the election.
 Securing enough Democratic support, his withdrawal might prove indispensable to Polk.

 Polk was receptive as long as Tyler could withdraw without raising suspicion of a secret bargain.
 To solidify Tyler's cooperation, Polk enlisted Andrew Jackson to reassure Tyler that Texas annexation would be consummated under a Polk administration.
 On August 20, 1844, Tyler dropped out of the presidential race, and Tylerites moved quickly to support the Democratic Party nominee.

 Liberty Party

 The Liberty Party held its 1843 national convention on August 30 in Buffalo, New York, with 148 delegates from twelve states in attendance.
 James G. Birney, the party's presidential nominee in the 1840 election, was renominated with 108 votes on the first ballot (Thomas Morris and William Jay received 2 and 1 votes respectively).
 Morris would go on to be nominated for vice-president with 83 votes compared to Gerrit Smith's 22 and Alvan Stewart's 1.
-The party received 2.3% of the popular vote in the election which was the highest it ever received.
+The party received 2.3% of the popular vote in the election, which was the highest it ever received.